bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_block_chain.md

 ![Hard Fork](/img/dev/en-hard-fork.svg)

-In the second case, rejection by upgraded nodes, it's possible to keep the block chain from permanently diverging if upgraded nodes control a majority of the hash rate.
-That's because, in this case, non-upgraded nodes will accept as valid all the same blocks as upgraded nodes, so the upgraded nodes can build a stronger chain that the non-upgraded nodes will accept as the best valid block chain.
+In the second case, rejection by upgraded nodes, it's possible to keep the blockchain from permanently diverging if upgraded nodes control a majority of the hash rate.
+That's because, in this case, non-upgraded nodes will accept as valid all the same blocks as upgraded nodes, so the upgraded nodes can build a stronger chain that the non-upgraded nodes will accept as the best valid blockchain.
 This is called a [soft fork][/en/glossary/soft-fork]{:#term-soft-fork}{:.term}.

 ![Soft Fork](/img/dev/en-soft-fork.svg)

-Although a fork is an actual divergence in block chains, changes to the consensus rules are often described by their potential to create either a hard or soft fork.
+Although a fork is an actual divergence in blockchains, changes to the consensus rules are often described by their potential to create either a hard or soft fork.
 For example, "increasing the block size above 1 MB requires a hard fork."
-In this example, an actual block chain fork is not required---but it is a possible outcome.
+In this example, an actual blockchain fork is not required---but it is a possible outcome.

 **Resources:** [BIP16][], [BIP30][], and [BIP34][] were implemented as